Big Heavy Stuff: Subsequent events (2007–present)

 The group reunited for a show at the Factory Theatre in Marrickville, Sydney in April 2009.
 The gig was for the That Then This Now documentary.
 The band reformed again to support Powderfinger in September 2010 at the Sydney Entertainment Centre as part of Powderfinger's farewell tour.

 Various archival releases started to occur by the 2020s.
 Size of the Ocean was reissued on vinyl and cassette in 2023, as was Dear Friends and Enemies in 2024.
 In addition, an acoustic-oriented live album titled Live at Triple J 2004 was released in 2024 as well.
 In 2025, the band released Bruises, which consisted of Covered in Bruises in its entirety, along with twelve additional songs that were recorded between 1995 and 1997.
 Bruises notably peaked at No. 18 on the ARIA Australian Albums chart.
+A 30th anniversary edition of Maximum Sincere was released in early 2026.
+A bonus album of demos, Monochrome Maxima, was bundled into the reissue; it featured songs that were recorded just before the band signed to Hypnotized/Shock.
+The reissue of Maximum Sincere appeared at No. 12 on the ARIA Australian Albums chart.

 Side projects

 Fish has recorded as a solo artist and released a six-song EP, Trick of Light, on the Nonlinear label in mid-2012.
 Prior to joining Big Heavy Stuff, Fish and Kennedy were in the Templebears alongside Josh Morris.
 Fish, Kennedy, and Morris reunited as the Electorate, releasing an album in October 2020, You Don't Have Time to Stay Lost.
 Their second album was released in 2025, By Design.

 In addition to producing and recording various acts (which included Big Heavy Stuff after his departure), D. Atkinson played in the band Atticus during the 1990s (which also included the aforementioned Morris).
 The Atkinson brothers formed Worker Bees, which released a self-titled debut album in 2011.
 The brothers also reformed their earlier band, Ups and Downs, which released a studio album, The Sky's in Love with You, in 2017.
 Their next album, Stained Glass Memories, was released in 2025.